bioinfodlsu/samar_lite/README.md

 - DESeq2_fit.RDS which can be loaded using R, if further analysis is required.

 ### 2.3.
 Config Parameters
+A template configuration file is provided as a YAML file: `workfow/config/config.yaml`.
-The parameters in the YAML config file can be seen below:
+The parameters to be provided by the user are:

 | Keyword       |   Possible values         | Default  |  Description  |
 | ------------- |------------------------| ------ |  ------------|